Essential service that keeps the wheels of justice turning …

 • Valid driver's license at time of appointment

-• Bi-lingual skills preferred
+• Bi-lingual skills preferred but not required

 • No prior felony convictions and/or recent or excessive drug use history